factopolis/factopolis/content/claims/trump-time-cover-frequency/_index.md

 ---
-title: Trump Was on the Cover of Time Magazine More Than Anyone Else
+title: Trump was on the cover of Time Magazine more than anyone else
 summary: Trump was on the cover 11 times and Nixon appeared 55 times.
 checks:
   - checker: new-york-times